Reality Defender Recognized by Gartner® as the Deepfake Detection Company to BeatRead More

 Head of Public Sector Business

 In late 2025, Reality Defender had the privilege of supporting NATO Allied Command Transformation (ACT) and NATO Communications and Information Agency (NCIA) in the Innovation Continuum Cognitive Warfare Experimentation, an initiative exploring how AI-driven content influences operational-level decision-making.
-(See also: Reality Defender's work with NATO countries).

 Deepfakes are no longer hypothetical threats—they are affecting tactical, operational, and strategic levels.
-While strategic and tactical vulnerabilities have been widely discussed, their impact on operational planners was less explored.
+While strategic and tactical vulnerabilities have been widely discussed, their impact on operational planners was less broadly explored.
 This experiment aimed to close that gap.

 As NATO invests in mitigating threats in the cognitive dimension, exercises like this highlight the shifting nature of warfare.
 Cognitive warfare is not about attacking systems—it’s about manipulating perception, unusually in time pressure environments.